 Contact an Experienced Minnesota Truck Accident Lawyer to Discuss Your Case

-Cases that involve FMCSA violations can have unique legal issues, so it is important to seek help from a truck accident lawyer who is familiar with federal trucking regulations and their effect on your claim.
+Cases that involve FMCSA violations can have unique legal issues, so it is important to seek help from a truck accident lawyer who is familiar with federal trucking regulations and their effect on your claim in Florida.
 At McEwen & Kestner, PLLC, we are committed to helping victims of truck accidents recover for their losses.
 If you are unable to come meet with us at our office, we will come see you at a time that is convenient for you at your home or in the hospital.
 To schedule a free case evaluation, call our office today at 800-732-3070 or contact us online.